LNER

 Inside our trains there is information about the toilets, exits and seat numbers as well as how to order food to be delivered to your seat and where the Cafe Bar is located.

-The auto announcer – and the train manager - will announce any relevant information about your journey including the next station, delays to your journey (including onward connection information) or changes to facilities onboard.
+The auto announcer and the train manager - will announce any relevant information about your journey including the next station, delays to your journey (including onward connection information) or changes to facilities onboard.
+Each carriage also has passenger information screens which show the journey destination and stops along the way.

-Safety information is located as you board each train in the ‘vestibule’ - the little area that you pass through before getting to your seat
+Safety information is located as you board each train in the ‘vestibule’ - the small area that you pass through before getting to your seat.

 You can also read how we're making rail accessible here: